Photo: libre-software.net. License: CC BY-SA 4.0

 sudo apt install php-fpm php-mysql

-If you plan to install WordPress on this server, install the following php modules:sudo apt install php-curl php-zip mcrypt php-gd php-mbstring php-xmlrpc php-xml php-intl php-soap php-imagick
+If you plan to install WordPress on this server, install the following PHP modules (be prepared that a bunch of dependencies will be installed):sudo apt install php-curl php-gd php-mbstring php-xmlrpc php-xml php-zip mcrypt php-soap php-imagick php-phpdbg php-intl

-To install another PHP version, add Ondřej Surý’s ppa.
-This PPA is well known, up to date, and is considered as safe to use.
+To upgrade PHP to a more actual version, add Ondřej Surý’s ppa.
+This PPA is well known, up to date, and considered as safe to use.

 To be able to use add-apt-repository

-, install the following package:sudo apt install software-properties-common
+, you may need to install the following package (depending on your Ubuntu version):sudo apt install software-properties-common

 Then add the ppa:sudo add-apt-repository ppa:ondrej/php